-1. Further clarification is required on how the DOE has validated that the economic comparison, between a 10 MW coals based power plant (with 95% PLF) and the 4.5 MW project activity (with 66% PLF) is appropriate given the different levels of production from these two options.
+1. Further clarification is required on how the DOE has validated the economic comparison, in particular, a 10 MW coal based power plant (with 95% PLF) with the 4.5 MW project activity (with 66% PLF) given the different levels of production from these two options.